Maureen Cain: Description of research interests

 Cain's interests range from Marx and Engels "Sociology of Law" to the role of policemen in society.
 While teaching at the University of the West Indies in Trinidad she became interested in feminist criminology.
 After studying Marx's and Engels' sociology of law, she wrote "Racism, the police, and community policing: a comment on the Scarman Report”.

 Cain then wrote “Orientalism, Occidentalism and the sociology of Crime” and “Globality, Crime and Criminology.”

 Contributions to feminist criminology

-Maureen Cain's biggest contribution to feminist criminology was her first contribution, “Society and the Policeman’s Role”.
-This has been noted as being “Ahead of its feminist time”.
-"Society and the Policeman's Role" is just one example of her contribution to feminist criminology and because of this initial and prolific contribution Maureen Cain can be considered a pioneer in the field of feminist criminology.

-Cain also looks at women's issues in many of her articles of Transgressions in Criminology as she looks at the historical treatment of men vs women and she brings up many political questions as to the level of rights surrounding feminism.
+Maureen Cain’s early work included the article “Society and the Policeman’s Role”, which has been cited in discussions of feminist criminology.
+The article has been described by some scholars as ahead of its time in relation to feminist theory.Cain has also written on gender and criminology in later works, including Transgressions in Criminology, where she examines historical differences in the treatment of men and women within the criminal justice system.